microsoft/dev-proxy/README.md

   - Windows
   - macOS
   - Linux
+- intercept requests from Microsoft Graph and other APIs
-- simulate different Microsoft Graph API errors
+- simulate errors
-- verify that your application properly handles throttling
+- simulate throttling
-- mock Microsoft Graph API responses
+- mock responses
 - define wildcard paths to serve mocked responses
 - mock responses of different types (JSON, binary, etc.)
+- `$select` guidance to improve performance
 - configure proxy to your needs, by setting:
   - failure rate
   - port
   - whether to use mock responses or not
-  - which Microsoft Cloud to use (public, DoD, etc.)
+  - URLs to intercept traffic

 ## Trademarks